nyanpasu64/zola-site/content/exotracker-newsletter-2-pivoting-to-snes/index.md

 (Sidenote: If the list widget isn't exactly 8 instruments tall, this grouping system breaks, and the instruments are no longer arranged in visually neat columns corresponding 0x0 through 0x7 and 0x8 through 0xf.)

-{% include img-125.html src="famitracker-instrument-groups-125.png" alt="Unfortunately at 120 DPI, FamiTracker's instrument list is 9 instruments tall rather than 8 (due to rounding differences), breaking the groups.
-At 192 DPI, the list is 10 instruments tall!" %}
+{{ img125(src="famitracker-instrument-groups-125.png", alt="Unfortunately at 120 DPI, FamiTracker's instrument list is 9 instruments tall rather than 8 (due to rounding differences), breaking the groups.
+At 192 DPI, the list is 10 instruments tall!") }}

 ### Solution: showing placeholders?